 Tile and grout cleaning is a very simple process.
 Clean the area with the help of a cleaning agent; let the area dry, and then apply a grout sealant.
 There are many tile and grout cleaning products available.
 In most cases, these cleaners can be found in one package itself.
-Simply follow the instructions available on their labels for clean looking tiles and grout.
-Cleaning agents that need to be left on for some time are always better than the ones that need to be wiped off immediately.
+Simply follow the instructions on the label for cleaner tile and grout.
+Cleaning agents that need to be left on for some time are always better than the ones that have to be wiped off immediately.

 Wipe the area clean with a dry cloth to remove all superficial and loose dust and dirt.